 The name of the site (and the show) after Gossip Girl is revealed to be Dan Humphrey.

-The scene from the finale where Rachel Bilson is auditioning for Blair in the adaptation of Dan's book becomes funny when Leighton Meester started dating Adam Brody
+The scene from the finale where Rachel Bilson is auditioning for Blair in the adaptation of Dan's book becomes funny when Leighton Meester started dating (and eventually married) Adam Brody.

 Ho Yay: In the first season, Nate sleeps at Chuck's an awful lot.
 Blair and Serena have their moments, too.